AbdelrahmanAbdelnabi-engineeringstudent/internship-sensors-/Sensor_Notes.md

 ## Challenges I faced
 The main challenge was understanding why the numbers go down when it gets hotter, but after testing it more than once it became clear.

+---

+# Sensor 3: KY-001 Temperature Sensor (DS18B20)

+## Small description
+The KY-001 is a digital temperature sensor.
+It measures temperature and gives the Arduino the temperature as a real degree value (°C).
+It is very accurate because it sends digital data, not analog numbers.

+## How to connect it
+- GND → Arduino GND
+- VCC → Arduino 5V
+- SIG → Arduino D2
+- 4.7kΩ resistor between SIG and 5V

+Observation

+During the experiment, it was observed that the KY-001 temperature sensor is highly sensitive and responds quickly to temperature changes.
+The sensor also provided accurate temperature readings in degrees Celsius, which made it easy to monitor and verify the measured values using the Serial Monitor.

+Challenges

+No challenges were faced during the connection or testing of the KY-001 sensor.
+The wiring and code execution worked correctly, and the sensor readings were stable and reliable.